commonsharp/SurvivalProject-Server/README.md

 * Added lucky bonuses.
 You have 50% chance of getting x1 exp/code, 25% chance of getting x2 exp/code, 12.5% of getting x3 exp/code and so on.
 Seems pretty balanced to me.
 * You now get elements after you kill a monster.
 50% for 0 elements, 25% for 1, 12.5% for 2 and 6.25% for 3 and 4.
 It seems kind of high compared to the old Survival Project, so it might get changed in the future.

+**MySQL database support added:**
+* users table was created.

+* You get the user information from the database once you login.
+* Changing the main character changes in the database.

 # 28/03/2017
 * Added full instructions on how to install the game.